botletics/SIM7500-LTE-Shield/README.md

 ### Confirmed functionalities
 - Picking up, hanging up, and initiating phone calls
-- Voice calling with AT&T SIM card (does not work with Ting SIM though)
+- Voice calling with AT&T SIM card (does not work with Ting SIM though) with microphone and speaker!
 - HTTP and HTTPS
 - Can send AT commands via USB port
 - Getting network time (AT+CCLK?)